kitschpatrol/mdat/readme.md

 #### Compound

 Compound rules combine several stand-alone rules under a single keyword.
+Options are passed as an array with one entry per stand-alone rule, in order, e.g. `<!-- footer([{ headingLevel: 3 }, { headingLevel: 3 }]) -->`.

 - ##### `<!-- header -->`